Snares at Work

 Forthcoming Issues of Point Lookout

-- And on February 11: Bottlenecks: Part II
+- And on April 29: Quips That Work at Work: Part II

 I offer email and telephone coaching at both corporate and individual rates.